TrueNAS SCALE Version Documentation

 See Managing Users for more information.

 Users upgrading from TrueNAS SCALE 23.10 (Cobia) to 24.04 (Dragonfish) who import a Cobia configuration file might find that some services are not automatically enabled as expected.
 After uploading the configuration file and rebooting the system, review System Settings > Services.
-For services any that should be enabled, set it to Running and Start Automatically.
+For any services that should be enabled, set it to Running and Start Automatically.

 There are a variety of options for upgrading to SCALE 24.04.